john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 ## Want to Join In?

 Are you doing your own DefCon Hack-a-Thon?
 Tell me, or edit this page with a pull request, and I will add a link to your git repo, blog, or whatever.
-We can build a list of everyone's separate Hack-a-thon and build one, giant virtual Hack-a-Thon to cheer each other on.
+We can build a list of everyone's separate Hack-a-thons and build a giant, virtual Hack-a-Thon to cheer each other on.